Born: March 25, 1934

 Gloria Steinem, writer and feminist icon, was born on March 25, 1934, in Toledo, Ohio.
 After a difficult childhood that included her parent’s divorce and her mother’s mental illness, Steinem won a scholarship to Smith College, where she studied government and politics, and graduated Phi Beta Kappa in 1956.
 She soon broke off a marriage engagement to study and travel in India for a year and, upon her return to America, began looking for work as a writer.
 As a woman, however, she was routinely given the fashion, celebrity, and travel assignments, though her interests–politics, foreign affairs, the Vietnam War, and civil rights–were more intellectual and serious in nature.
 Steinem described this time in her life as “schizophrenically split between career and conscience”.

-Chester Bowles Asian fellow in India, 1957-58; Penney-Missouri journalism award,1970, for New York article “After Black Power, Women’s Liberation;” Ohio Governor’s journalism award, 1972; named Woman of the Year, McCall’s magazine, 1972; Doctorate of Human Justice from Simmons College, 1973; Bill of Rights award, American Civil Liberties Union of Southern California, 1975; Woodrow Wilson International Center for Scholars fellow, 1977; Ceres Medal from United nations; Front Page Award; Clarion Award; nine citations from World Almanac as one of the twenty-five most influential women in America; PEN Center West Literary Award of Honor, 2002.
+Awards: In addition to the Presidential Medal of Freedom, Steinem’s numerous awards and honors include the Chester Bowles Asian Fellow in India, 1957-58; Penney-Missouri Journalism Award, 1970, for the New York article “After Black Power, Women’s Liberation”; Ohio Governor’s Journalism Award, 1972; Woman of the Year, McCall’s magazine, 1972; Doctorate of Human Justice from Simmons College, 1973; Bill of Rights Award, American Civil Liberties Union of Southern California, 1975; Woodrow Wilson International Center for Scholars fellow, 1977; Ceres Medal from United nations; Front Page Award; Clarion Award; nine citations from World Almanac as one of the twenty-five most influential women in America; PEN Center West Literary Award of Honor, 2002.